gosukiwi/Blueberry/README.md

 For more information, see the [wiki](https://github.com/gosukiwi/Blueberry/wiki).

+## Contributing
+Clone the repo, and install dependencies with `npm install --save-dev`.

+Building the grammar, which you don't need to do unless you modify it, can be done with `pegjs --cache src/grammar.g src/grammar.js`.
+You'll need to install pegjs first, version 0.7 or later, e.g. `npm install -g pegjs`.

+You can test out the command line usage by running `npm link`, that will enable the `bb` command in your working directory.

-# Versioning
+## Versioning
 Format: ```<major>.<minor>.<patch>```

-Breaking backwards compatibility bumps the major
+ * Breaking backwards compatibility bumps the major.

-New additions without breaking backwards compatibility bumps the minor
+ * New additions without breaking backwards compatibility bumps the minor.

-Bug fixes and misc changes bump the patch
+ * Bug fixes and misc changes bump the patch.